Memphis vs. UTSA NCAA Football Odds, Plays and Insights | September 25, 2021

 UTSA Stats and Trends

-- UTSA is 2-0 against the spread and 2-0 overall when the team scores more than 32.0 points.
+- When UTSA puts up more than 32.0 points, it is 2-0 against the spread and 2-0 overall.

 - The Roadrunners have turned the ball over four times this season, two more turnovers than the Tigers have forced (2).